4ybrick/SkillFactory-8.6/README.md

 # PHP website SkillFactory-8.6

-Download Mysite and join localhost in your browser
+Download My_site and join localhost in your browser